 Instructors and Staff

 Stephanie Hightower is the program director and teaches Contemporary Art Issues.
-Her paintings and drawings were exhibited in 2014 at the Flatiron Prow Art Space, the New York Public Library, and currently at Wuersch & Gering on Wall St. Hightower’s work was selected for the “Artists in the Marketplace” at the Bronx Museum and for one-person exhibitions at The Cooper Union on two occasions.
-Hightower was awarded residency fellowships with CUNY, hosted by Technische Universität of Berlin, the Vermont Studio Center, and the Edna St. Vincent Millay Colony.
+Her paintings and drawings will be on view in upcoming exhibitions at Five Myles Gallery in Brooklyn this November-December, and with The Clemente of the Lower East Side in 2018.
+Other recent exhibition venues include the independent art project space, Mommsenstrasse 35 in Berlin, the Flatiron Prow Art Space, the New York Public Library, and Wuersch & Gering on Wall St. Hightower’s work was selected for the “Artists in the Marketplace” at the Bronx Museum and for one-person exhibitions at The Cooper Union on two occasions.
+Hightower was awarded artist residency fellowships from CUNY, hosted by Technische Universität of Berlin in 2011 and 2017, the Vermont Studio Center, and the Edna St. Vincent Millay Colony.
 The Bronx Council for the Arts also named her as a grantee.
 In 2011 she was named the Education Honoree for NURTUREart for excellence in teaching.
 As Associate Professor of Art at John Jay College, she teaches drawing and painting.
 She has lectured for Learning Through the Arts for the Guggenheim Museum, and was commissioned as a muralist for Brooklyn Public Schools through the Rotunda Gallery.
 She was awarded the Potawatomi Tribal Scholarship for graduate study.
 Education: MFA in Painting (Minor in Art Criticism) Pratt Institute (1987); BFA University of Dallas (1982).